code-423n4/2023-03-aragon-findings/data/scokaf-Q.md

 ## Context:

-We recommend using header for Solidity code layout and readability
+We recommend using a header for Solidity code layout and readability

 For reference, see https://github.com/transmissions11/headers